mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 Registration Entity SHOULD document an explanation of whether and when tokens are expired in their DNSSEC policy.

-Note that the _delegate TXT record is publicly available and not a secret token.
+Note that the _delegate TXT record is publicly visible and therefore cannot be treated as a secret token.

 ##### Response
    - HTTP Status code 200 indicates a success.
 A token is included in the